 Additionally, state-specific real estate laws and regulations can add layers of complexity.
 It’s also important to clarify how various closing costs will be handled.
 While many standard costs can be paid from the exchange proceeds without tax consequences, the rules can be nuanced.
 A good QI will help you manage these details, ensuring your exchange remains compliant and you don’t face unexpected expenses at closing.

-The QI’s Reputation and Service Level
+Why Reputation and Service Level Affect Price

 When it comes to a 1031 exchange, the cheapest option is rarely the best.
 You’re entrusting your QI with a significant amount of money and a time-sensitive, legally complex transaction.
 An established intermediary with a long track record of successful exchanges may charge more, but you’re paying for their expertise, security protocols, and peace of mind.
 A botched exchange can cost you far more in taxes than a higher QI fee ever would.